The draft agenda for INVASIVES 2018 follows below. Please use this link to view last year's INVASIVES 2017 Forum & AGM - FULL PROGRAM.

 Pigs in Space: Mapping and Mitigating Highly Invasive Feral Swine in Canada; Ryan Brook, University of Saskatchewan

-Preventing Whirling Disease from Entering British Columbia; Stephanie Whyte (TBD), Ministry of Forests, Lands, Natural Resource Operations and Rural Development
+Whirling Disease in British Columbia; Stephanie Whyte, Ministry of Forests, Lands, Natural Resource Operations and Rural Development

 New Pests of Concern in British Columbia; Tracy Hueppelsheuser, Ministry of Agriculture;